 • Joyce Chan, Director of External R&D, Amgen

-Joyce Chan is a Director of Business Development at Amgen Inc and currently leads global in-licensing efforts for Amgen’s Neurosciences portfolio.
-Over the last five years, she also oversaw evaluation of external programs for Amgen’s Cardiovascular/Metabolism portfolio.
-Prior to joining BD, Joyce was a researcher within the Cardiometabolic therapeutics group, engaged in both large and molecule translational research for Amgen’s dyslipidemia and heart failure programs.
+Joyce Chan is a Director of BD at Amgen and currently leads global partnering efforts for Amgen’s Cardiovascular, Metabolism, Bone, Nephrology and Neurosciences therapeutic areas.
+Prior to joining BD, Joyce was a researcher within the Cardiometabolic therapeutics group, engaged translational research for Amgen’s diabetes, dyslipidemia and heart failure programs.
 Of her most notable contributions, Joyce was the lead author on the first proof-of-concept publication supporting an anti-PCSK9 pharmacological approach for LDL-C lowering.
-In addition, she is a co-inventor of Repatha (evolocumab), the first anti-PCSK9 antibody indicated to reduce the risk of myocardial infarction, stroke and coronary revascularization, and for further LDL-C reduction in heterozygous and homozygous familial hypercholesterolemia.
-Prior to her nearly 15 years at Amgen, Joyce held various research roles in the departments of Cardiovascular Research and Pharmacology at Berlex Biosciences (an affiliate of Schering AG) where she engaged in early drug discovery efforts for hypertension and heart failure.
+In addition, she is a co-inventor of Repatha (evolocumab).
+Prior to her 15 years at Amgen, Joyce held various research roles in the departments of Cardiovascular Research and Pharmacology at Berlex Biosciences (an affiliate of Schering AG) where she engaged in early drug discovery efforts for hypertension and heart failure.

 • Larry Cai, Executive Director, Business Development, Fosun Pharma